keptn/lifecycle-toolkit/docs/content/en/docs/implementing/integrate/_index.md

 The automatically generated `KeptnApp` file aggregates the workloads to include in the application, based on annotations made to the workloads themselves.
-This enables you to run KLT observability features on your cluster.
+This enables you to run Keptn observability features on your cluster.

 Afterward, you can monitor the status of the deployment using a command like the following: